 Does the whippoorwill drink goat’s milk?
 Does it foretell death, marriage, or woe?
 Can your aching back be cured by its call?
 Few birds have spun such a crazed web of mythology and myth-information.
 At the heart of this confusion and misdirection is a medium-size bird called the whippoorwill.

-Merit or blame for this bird’s name belongs to Aristotle.
+The merit or blame for this bird’s name belongs to Aristotle.
 The wise philosopher took a frivolous side trip into illogic to report a ridiculous story about the whippoorwill: “Flying to the udders of she-goats, it sucks them and so it gets its name,” he reported.

 It was probably the whippoorwills (or their crepuscular cousin, the nighthawks) that were snagging insects as the insects congregated around the thin-haired bellies of goats.
 But Aristotle’s authoritative nonsense stuck with the Caprimulgidae family (the Latin word comes from capri for “goat” and mulgere “to milk”), and one common name for the bird family is the inelegant “goatsucker.”